-My youngest son is a July baby, so falls well into the summer born category.
+My oldest child is a July baby, so falls well into the summer born category.
 Before he started school I looked into the possibility of deferring him a year.
 Ultimately we decided not to.
-He’s in year 4 at now but I still wonder if that was the right choice.
+He’s in year 4 at now but with the benefit of hindsight I wish I had chosen deferred school entry.

 Only one year at Preschool